James3014/snow-project/IMPLEMENTATION_SUMMARY.md

 ## Overview

-Successfully completed implementation and testing for all three core services of the SkiDIY platform:
+Successfully completed implementation and testing for all three core services of the SnowTrace platform:

 1. ✅ **user-core** - User identity and behavior tracking (85% → 95%)
 2. ✅ **resort-services** - Ski resort information API (70% → 100%)